JDMusc/READ-TV/README.md

 #shiny::runApp(app) # and move to CPA tab after viewing in Basic display tab
 ```

-Below is a screen shot from READ-TV.
+Below is a screen shot from read-tv.
 Note that the time points are
 regularized with values interpolated through a sliding window.
 The
 timing intervals were not originally evenly spaced (irregular) since it
 is earthquake event data.
 The CPA tab has functionality to create